 I’d say he gives me a little too much credit – because like a small snowball on top of a very high mountain with freshly fallen snow, all he needed was a slight nudge.
 I’m glad we could be that for you Steve.
 The rest was on you.
 Nicely done.

-Although I’ll still take you up on that pint next time I’m out your way ;).
+Although I’ll still take you up on that pint next time I’m out your way.

 So without further ado, it’s time to show you what’s possible…

-Oh and if you want to tell the world your story, please fill out the Living Legends Reader Spotlight form to get a chance to be featured in one of our upcoming monthly articles.
+If you want to tell the world your story, please fill out the Living Legends Reader Spotlight form to get a chance to be featured in one of our upcoming monthly articles.

 3 Mini Case Studies of Live Your Legend Members Brainwashing the Impossible (could this be you?)…